Home

 3. Romanian Society of Palaeontologists;

-5. GeoD Association for promoting geodiversity;
+4. GeoD Association for promoting geodiversity;

-7. University Solidarity;
+6. University Solidarity;

-9. Sigma Xi;
+7. Sigma Xi;

-11. Professional Association of Diving Instructors.
+8. Professional Association of Diving Instructors;

-12. Pro-Geo, group for geological heritage.
+9. ProGeo, group for geological heritage;

 IV.
 Research activity

 - Awarded with the Fulbright Senior Research Award for October 1, 2001 – June 1, 2002, at the University of Florida, in Gainesville FL, USA.
 The post-doctoral award was focused on research on Cretaceous (Cenomanian-Turonian) conifers from United States and Romania and on educational methods in Paleobotany and Palynology.
-Post-doc with Prof. David L. Dilcher, University of Florida;
+Post-doc with Prof. David L. Dilcher, NAS, University of Florida;

 - Research experience in systematics, taxonomy, phytostratigraphy and paleoecology of Mesozoic (mainly Jurassic – Early Cretaceous) and Upper Paleozoic (Late Carboniferous and Permian) land plants (macro- and microflora).
 Focused on Mesozoic and Late Paleozoic Paleobotany and In situ Palynology, especially on Bryophyte, Pteridophyte and Gymnosperm compressions or permineralisations;